drizzt/stompserver/README.txt

   To use the memory queue run as follows:
     stompserver -p 61613 -b 0.0.0.0

-  To use the file or berkeleydb queue storage, use the -q switch and specificy either file or bdb.
-The file and bdb queues also need a storage directory specified with -s.  .stompserver is the default directory.
+  To use the file or dbm queue storage, use the -q switch and specificy either file or dbm.
+The file and dbm queues also take a storage directory specified with -s.  .stompserver is the default directory if -s is not used.
     stompserver -p 61613 -b 0.0.0.0 -q file -s .stompfile Or
-    stompserver -p 61613 -b 0.0.0.0 -q bdb -s .stompbdb
+    stompserver -p 61613 -b 0.0.0.0 -q dbm -s .stompbdb

   To specify where the queue is stored on disk, use the -s flag followed by a storage directory.
 To enable client authorization use -a, for debugging use -d.
     stompserver -p 61613 -b 0.0.0.0 -q file -s .stompserver -a -d

-  You cannot use the same storage directory for a file and bdb queue, they must be kept separate.
+  You cannot use the same storage directory for a file and dbm queue, they must be kept separate.

 == LICENSE: